Subgraphs¶

 Step 1: Define the Child Workflow¶

-var ragPipeline = Spectra.Workflow("rag-pipeline")
+var ragPipeline = WorkflowBuilder.Create("rag-pipeline")

-userPrompt = "Answer based on context: {{nodes.search.output.results}}\n\nQuestion: {{inputs.query}}"
+"Answer based on context: {{context.search.results}}\n\nQuestion: {{inputs.query}}"))

-.Edge("embed", "search")
+.AddEdge("embed", "search")

-.Edge("search", "synthesize")
+.AddEdge("search", "synthesize")

 .Build();